7Cedars/loyal-customer-engagement-v2/README.md

     - [x] Redeeming gifts.
 - [ ] Foundry: fix selected execution of account abstraction
   - [ ] This is the hardest part still to be done.
 But should be possible.
-- [ ] Vendor app: Implement basic Cyprus tests
+- [ ] Vendor app: Implement basic Cypress tests
-- [ ] Customer app: Implement basic Cyprus tests
+- [ ] Customer app: Implement basic Cypress tests
 - [ ] Vendor & customer app: Implement settings (keep as limited as possible)
   - [ ] Do vendor app.
   - [ ] Immediately also do customer app.